codidact/co-design/docs_src/components/badges.md

 <a href="#" class="badge is-tag is-filled">co-design</a>
 {% endexample %}

 It's also possible to color tags, by giving them one of these classes `.is-red`, `.is-yellow`, `.is-green`, `.is-teal` or `.is-muted`.
 This can be combined with filled tags.
+You can also make smaller tags with `.is-small`.

 {% example "tags-colored" %}
 <p>Default styles</p>